devster-th/writer/README.md

 just open the `writer.html` in your browser and use it.
 Once done your writing or notes, just press `Save to html file` button.
 The `Clear` button is to clear all stuff for you to rewrite everything again.

 Happy writing :-D

+## Additional note
+The picture can be dragged into the writing box.
+Very easy, I like this very much :-)